 Everyone knows that being unlawfully present in the United States is punishable by law.
-For many illegal aliens, this often means a 3 or 10 year ban from access to the United States.
-For unlawful immigrants with immediate family in the U.S., this can unfortunately mean years of separation before the deportee is even able to apply for legal readmission into the United States.
+For many undocumented immigrants, this often means a 3 or 10-year ban from access to the United States.
+For unlawful immigrants with immediate family in the U.S., this can, unfortunately, mean years of separation before the deportee is even able to apply for legal readmission into the United States.

 Fortunately, regulations made by the Department of Homeland Security now permit eligible residents to request a waiver of the multi-year bars for unlawful presence before they leave the US to obtain a green card.
 In this definitive guide, we will cover the ins and outs of this unique waiver, from who is eligible to how to apply, and (even) how a professional immigration attorney can help.

 Understanding Bars for Unlawful Presence (3 and 10 Bars Explained)

 For persons who have entered the United States illegally or who have accrued unlawful presence after having overstayed their visa, the possibility of obtaining lawful permanent residence (a green card) is very limited.
 Unlawful presence is considered a very serious immigration offense that is subject to punishment.

 As a result, undocumented immigrants who accrue unlawful presence in the United States, and who leave the country are often subject to multi-year bars based on the amount of time they have accrued unlawful presence in the United States.
 These bars, known as the “3 or 10-year bar” respectively, were created as part of the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) of 1996.
 The statute imposes re-entry bars on immigrants who accrue “unlawful presence” in the United States, leave the country, and want to re-enter lawfully.